Brussels Sprouts with Dates and Walnuts. And a full report.

 Okay, this may not be the kind of full full report Dad taught me to give, but rather a snippet, a postcard, from here and there.
 I think he’d say that the brussels sprouts recipe is good enough to make up for any other missing details, especially if I’d just stay home and not go anywhere now for a good long while.

 - Trim and halve the brussels sprouts.
+Remove the pits and halve the dates.

 - In a large saute pan over medium heat, melt the butter with the olive oil.
 Add the brussels sprouts cut-side down, and season lightly with salt and pepper.
 Cook until the brussels sprouts are golden brown, adding more olive oil if the pan gets too dry.
 Stir the brussels sprouts and add the wine or lemon juice to deglaze the pan for about 2 minutes.
 Add the chicken stock and cook at medium high heat, stirring occasionally until the brussels sprouts are tender.
 Taste and season with salt and pepper to taste.